visgl/deck.gl-community/examples/bing-maps/README.md

 # Example: Use deck.gl with Bing Maps

-This is an example integrating deck.gl with Bing Maps using the deck.gl-bing-maps module.
+This is an example integrating deck.gl with Bing Maps using the @deck.gl-community/bing-maps module.

 ## Usage